 As premium Australian hardwoods, Grey and Red Ironbark are known for their hardwearing qualities, strength and durability.

-Ironbark trees are named after their thick, compact and hard bark.
-They grow in Victoria, New South Wales and Queensland.
+Australian Ironbark trees are named after their thick, compact and hard bark.
+Ironbark grows in Victoria, New South Wales and Queensland and there are both Red and Grey Ironbark species, named after the colour of their timber.

 Ironbark timber has a broad range of applications due to its incredible strength and durability.